The Curriculum & Instruction Program

 ePortfolios for Learning and Assessment

-enrolled in a specific program of study.
+to be enrolled in a specific program of study.
 However, for those

-interested in applying to a degree program, please contact Maureen Neumann for
+interested in applying to a degree program, please contact Alan Tinkler for

-information.
+advisement information.
 For an application to the Masters Degree

 To register for C&I graduate courses go to the Office of the Registrar.